 About Mimuroto-ji

-Mimuroto-ji was founded in 770 by Emperor Kōnin’s (光仁天皇) imperial request because he saw something glowing from the palace each night.
+Mimuroto-ji was founded in 770 by Emperor Kōnin’s (光仁天皇) imperial request when he saw something glowing from the palace each night.
 A Kannon Bodhisattva statue was later found in the mountain where the temple was built.
-Initially, the temple’s name was written as “御室戸寺” with the “御” implying it is related to the imperial family.
+Initially, the temple’s name was written as “御室戸寺” with the “御” implying that it is related to the imperial family.
 Because Emperor Kōnin and the two emperors after him all used Mimuroto-ji as an imperial villa, the temple’s name was later changed to “三室戸寺”.
 The “三” means three.

 Mimuroto-ji is now the 10th temple in The 33 Saigoku Kannon Pilgrimage (西国三十三所霊場).